Your Organization Manages Updates on This PC: 6 Ways to Fix

 - Restart your PC and run the PC Health Check app.
 Your issue with your organization manages updates on this PC should be resolved by now.

-If the issue is presenting itself due to insufficient data being sent to Microsoft, changing Diagnostic data will definitely resolve the problem.
+If the issue presents itself due to insufficient data being sent to Microsoft, changing Diagnostic data will resolve the problem.

 6. Enable telemetry